Iron Range Off-Highway Vehicle State Recreation Area

-Iron Range Off-Highway Vehicle State Recreation Area is a State Park unit located east of Lake Ore-be-gone in Gilbert, Minnesota.
+Iron Range Off-Highway Vehicle State Recreation Area is a Minnesota state park located east of Lake Ore-be-gone in Gilbert, Minnesota.
 The recreation area consists of 36 mi of trails on a 1864 acre unit, all of which was local iron ore mining land until 1981.
 A 3500 acre expansion of the recreation area is also being planned, with land acquisition underway.

 The recreation area has trails for all classes of off-highway vehicles defined by the Minnesota Department of Natural Resources, including Off-Highway Motorcycles, Class I All-Terrain Vehicles, Class II All-Terrain Vehicles, and Off-Road Vehicles.

 Minnesota is one of three states to have a state-maintained off-road recreation area, the others being California and Utah.